 Update 2010: Our new studies keep finding the same problems with PDF in online interfaces.

-More information on dealing with PDF without imposing too much of a usability burden on your customers in the 2-day seminar Writing for the Web.
-(Different topics are offered in each conference city, so check your preferred city's agenda for an exact list of seminars.)
+Find more information on dealing with PDF files without imposing too much of a usability burden on your customers in the full-day course Writing for the Web.

 Share :Twitter | LinkedIn | Google+ | Email